MugenMicko/voron/V0/Dragon_Burner/README.md

 - 2022-04-12 First release
 - 2022-04-12 Fixed issue with incorrect part placement
-- 2022-04-13 Added mounts for the Dragonfly Hotend
+- 2022-04-13 Added mounts for the Dragonfly hotend
-- 2022-04-13 Added mounts for the Rapido HF Hotend
+- 2022-04-13 Added mounts for the Rapido HF hotend
 - 2022-04-13 Fixed clearance to socks on Rapido and Dragonfly
 - 2022-04-16 Fixed misalignment of filament tube hole for Dragonfly
 - 2022-04-16 New ducts improve airflow over nozzle